 A new era is dawning for Telecom Italia (TIM).
-That under the aegis of Pietro Labriola, who took over at the very beginning of the year after the ousting of Luigi Gubitosi, pushed out by TIM’s main shareholder, Vivendi.
+That under the aegis of Pietro Labriola, who took over at the very beginning of the year following the ousting of Luigi Gubitosi, pushed out by TIM’s main shareholder, Vivendi.
 On Wednesday, he submitted to the board of directors the 2021 results as well as his 2022-2024 strategic plan to counter a possible takeover by KKR.
 The US fund has filed a non-binding takeover offer of 10.8 billion euros to which TIM has not yet responded.

 An alternative to the takeover by KKR

 Pietro Labriola had announced that he was working on an alternative plan aimed at “identifying for each commercial activity the model that ensures its development in terms of innovation, profitability and value creation”.
 The daily “La Repubblica” and the Bloomberg agency confirm the rumors that have been agitating the transalpine telecommunications sector for weeks.
-A memorandum of understanding (MoU) is about to be signed to merge TIM’s network with that of its rival OpenFiber, under the aegis of the Italian Caisse des dépôts (CDP) – therefore the Italian State -, which holds respectively 60% and 10% of the two companies.
+A memorandum of understanding (MoU) is regarding to be signed to merge TIM’s network with that of its rival OpenFiber, under the aegis of the Italian Caisse des dépôts (CDP) – therefore the Italian State -, which holds respectively 60% and 10% of the two companies.

 A division of infrastructure and services assets